 Note: This blog post is from 2011.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Many people have reported that they find after applying certain ColdFusion cumulative hotfixes (CHFs), security hotfixes (SHFs) and hotfixes (HFs) that either CF Admin or perhaps even some feature of CF is busted.
+And I may revise the content as necessary.Many people have reported that they find after applying certain ColdFusion cumulative hotfixes (CHFs), security hotfixes (SHFs) and hotfixes (HFs) that either CF Admin or perhaps even some feature of CF is busted.

 The "good" news is that there are at least a few really common explanations of what may have happened, which I'll explain them here.
 Once you consider them, you may find either that you can confirm this is what happened (and fix it), or if nothing else you can keep it in mind if you're ever applying them yourself in the future.

 For some of the hotfixes in particular, among the errors people may get related to this are several related to the ESAPIUtils class: "Element ESAPIUTILS is undefined in a Java object", "Could not initialize class coldfusion.security.ESAPIUtils", "Class not found: coldfusion.security.ESAPIUtils", and so on.
 Others find the CF Admin fails to work (entirely or in part).
 Others find that previously working CF web pages now fail.